 Take an afternoon off and steal mom away from the everyday routine with a daytime movie -- her choice, of course.
 After so many years of paying the tab, she'll appreciate the gesture of one of her children taking her out, even just to a movie.

 This is a cute way for children to show mom (or grandma) she deserves an award.
 With many free templates online, kids can design and print out the one that best fits their mom's special qualities.
 Present it with as much pomp and circumstance as possible.

 For a mom who has prepared countless dinners for the family over the years, this is a good opportunity to return the favor.
 Something as simple as spaghetti with marinara sauce and garlic bread can be the best meal she will eat all year, because her family made it with love, and there are many one-dish and simple slow-cooker options.

 Rather than giving another material possession, choose a charity that reflects mom's interests and make a donation in her name.
 Even if it's just a small amount, she'll be touched and proud of how well she raised you.

 While fancy bath products can cost well over $20, this DIY trick uses simple ingredients to create a pure and luxurious gift for about $5: Combine 2 cups of Epsom salt, a half cup of baking soda, and 4 tablespoons of dried lavender flowers, then store in a glass jar.
-Add a bow and it's a homemade aromatherapy bath soak she will love.
+Add a bow and it's a homemade spa treatment she will love.